• Skip to primary navigation

 To make these bunny pancakes, you will need:

-• Pancakes: Whip up a batch of your favourite pancake recipe.
+• Pancakes: Whip up a batch of your favorite pancake recipe.

 • Bacon: For the ears, you will need 1 slice of bacon per bunny.
 Cut each slice in half before cooking to your desired level of crispiness.